SoaringMoon/WaifuNetwork/Archive/Threads/robowaifumeta4 Rugged Mountains on the Shore.md

 >>long term goal: bring AI God into existence
 >That is well outside the goals of THIS BOARD.
 People keep forgetting that part.
 I don't give a shit what you want to do on your own, or what you think the future is, this board has a single, fairly simple premise.

 Fair, that's very true.
 Tbh it belongs under the category of religion or personally held beliefs which is why I don't give Dysonposting it's own thread but keep it in the side threads like this and basement.
 I've had the interest in Robotics and AI  and outer space since I was in the single digits.
 The R/W stuff just rekindled it and dragged me out of my silly primitivist phase when I realized that technology too isn't some deviant abberative "evil" but simply another step in the universe creating itself.
 Also I'm probably so f***ed at this point in my life that I could probably only love an AI or something truly alien.
-A 3D-Bio would bore me to death sooner or later. [spoiler] been there done that, have the divorce papers [/spoiler]
+A 3D-Bio would bore me to death sooner or later. %% been there done that, have the divorce papers %%

 # 112
 >>13600